acriptis/dj_bot/hello_bot/README.md

 But you can look into `bank_bot/settings.py` for Django settings.
 URLs are specified in `bank_bot/urls.py`

+## Enabled skills in REST API
+Enabled skills for REST API are specified in `dp_assistant_rest/skill_interactor_api_view.py`.
+They are hardcoded in AgentRouter class.

 # Domain code
 Domain code is placed in skill folders:
 - introduction_skill